History of the Jews and Judaism in the Land of Israel: Israel and Judah

 Archaeological records indicate that the Kingdom of Israel was fairly prosperous.
 The late Iron Age saw an increase in urban development in Israel.
 Whereas previously the Israelites had lived mainly in small and unfortified settlements, the rise of the Kingdom of Israel saw the growth of cities and the construction of palaces, large royal enclosures, and fortifications with walls and gates.
 Israel initially had to invest significant resources into defense as it was subjected to regular Aramean incursions and attacks, but after the Arameans were subjugated by the Assyrians and Israel could afford to put less resources into defending its territory, its architectural infrastructure grew dramatically.
 Extensive fortifications were built around cities such as Dan, Megiddo, and Hazor, including monumental and multi-towered city walls and multi-gate entry systems.
 Israel's economy was based on multiple industries.
 It had the largest olive oil production centers in the region, using at least two different types of olive oil presses, and also had a significant wine industry, with wine presses constructed next to vineyards.
 By contrast, the Kingdom of Judah was significantly less advanced.
 Some scholars believe it was no more than a small tribal entity limited to Jerusalem and its immediate surroundings.
 In the 10th and early 9th centuries BCE, the territory of Judah appears to have been sparsely populated, limited to small and mostly unfortified settlements.
 The status of Jerusalem in the 10th century BCE is a major subject of debate among scholars.
 Jerusalem does not show evidence of significant Israelite residential activity until the 9th century BCE.
 On the other hand, significant administrative structures such as the Stepped Stone Structure and Large Stone Structure, which originally formed part of one structure, contain material culture from earlier than that.
-The ruins of a significant Juhadite military fortress, Tel Arad, have also been found in the Negev, and a collection of military orders found there suggest literacy was present throughout the ranks of the Juhadite army.
+The ruins of a significant Judahite military fortress, Tel Arad, have also been found in the Negev, and a collection of military orders found there suggest literacy was present throughout the ranks of the Judahite army.
 This suggests that literacy was not limited to a tiny priestly caste, indicating the presence of a substantial educational infrastructure in Judah.